Robotic-Decision-Making-Lab/ardusub_driver/README.md

 ardusub_driver is currently supported on Linux and is available for the ROS 2 Iron distribution.
 Prior to installing this project, first install [MAVROS](https://github.com/mavlink/mavros).
-Once MAVROS has been successfully installed, clone this project to the `src` directory of your ROS workspace:
+Once MAVROS has been successfully installed, clone ardusub_driver to the `src` directory of your ROS workspace:

 ```bash